tiaanduplessis/pomd/README.md

 ## TODO

-- Add ability to run continues sessions.
+- Add ability to run continuous sessions.

 ## Thanks to OSS